Bob and Margaret: Telecast and home media

 The programme was shown in the UK on Channel 4 and Ftn, in the US on Comedy Central, and in Germany and France on Arte.
 Comedy Central only showed the two "London" seasons.
-The third and fourth "Toronto" seasons were eventually shown (almost two years after Comedy Central showed the last second-season episode) on Showtime.
+The third and fourth "Toronto" seasons were eventually shown (almost two years after Comedy Central showed the final second-season episode) on the pay network Showtime.

-Bob and Margaret formerly aired on Locomotion, and Adult Swim Latin America.
-Cartoon Network Brazil aired its four seasons on the Adult Swim block.
+Bob and Margaret formerly aired on Locomotion, and Adult Swim in Latin America.
+In Brazil, Cartoon Network aired its four seasons on the Adult Swim block.
 The London seasons also get shown in the United Kingdom, currently on Channel 4.
 It also had a brief run years later on the Canadian YTV.
 In December 2013, biTe started to air this series (until the rebrand to Makeful on 24 August 2015).

-VHS and DVD
+Home media

 United Kingdom

 Two VHS tapes of the series containing three Series 1 episodes each were released in 1999 by Video Collection International under their Channel 4 Video imprint.

 The entirety of Series 2 was released on DVD in July 2006 by Maverick Entertainment.

-US/Canada
+North America

 In 1999, Season 1 was released on six VHS volumes by Paramount Home Entertainment containing two episodes each.

-In Canada, the series has seen DVD releases.
-Series 2 was released in 2005 by Kaboom!
-Entertainment and Phase 4 Films, and Season 1 was released in February 2010 by Phase 4 Films/Kaboom!.
+In Canada, the series has seen DVD releases by Kaboom!
+Entertainment (now Phase 4 Films).
+Season 2 was released in 2005, and Season 1 was released in February 2010.
 Both releases are two-disc sets containing all 13 episodes of each season.

+Currently, the show ever streamed on Tubi.